SBI-Eremit Sydney international money transfers review

 - Bank transfer.
-You can send money to a bank account anywhere in the world using the six currencies listed above.
+You can send money to a bank account anywhere in the world using the eight currencies listed above.
 After depositing funds with SBI-Eremit, they will then be transferred to your recipient's bank account.

 How long does a transfer with SBI-Eremit take?